 - You can use shredded carrots as toppings ✔️

-Never Feed Your Dog Cake from the Bakery
+Never Feed Your Dog Cake from a Bakery

-Unless the bakery owner is a health freak, most cakes you’ll find there are bad for dogs.
+So, can dogs eat cake?
+Of course, not!
+Unless the bakery owner is a health freak veterinarian, most cakes you’ll find there are bad for dogs.
 Even the simplest pound cake may have a high fat and sugar content, and chocolate cake contains cocoa.
 All of these can cause serious health problems for your pup, so it’s best to avoid them altogether.

 Here’s a list of popular cake ingredients that are harmful to dogs:

 - xylitol, which is found in sugar-free cakes and is toxic for dogs;